Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Experiment

 \textbf{Baselines}.
-We evaluate our \tool\ by comparing it with three distinct baselines.
-The first includes the original \textit{Mistral} and \textit{Llama-3 Instruct} models, serving as the simplest comparison point.
-Next, we assess against the \textit{circuitbreaker} approach~\cite{zou2024circuitbreaker}, which mitigates harmful content by projecting harmful representations into a randomized space, effectively creating a protective ``circuit'' against harmful requests.
-Finally, we compare our results to an adversarially trained version of the \textit{Mistral} model, known as \textit{R2D2}~\cite{mazeika2024harmbenchstandardizedevaluationframework}.
-We obtain the baseline models from the Huggingface repository~\cite{wolf2020huggingfacestransformersstateoftheartnatural}, as released by the original authors.
+We evaluate our \tool\ by comparing it with four distinct baselines.
+First, we include the original \textit{Mistral-7B-Instruct-v0.2} and \textit{Llama-3.1-8B-Instruct} models as simple, unaligned baselines for comparison.
+Second, we evaluate a prompting-based baseline that directly appends safety-related instructions to the user input~\cite{xie2023defending}.
+While such prompting may appear unnatural under certain attack settings, it helps assess the necessity of SFT process.
+To account for variability in prompt design, we manually construct three prompt types: explicit step-by-step instructions (P1), structured output format instructions (P2), and conversational-style guidance (P3).
+The details of the prompts are provided in Appendix~\ref{sec:direct-prompting-baseline}.
+Third, we compare against the \circuitbreaker approach~\cite{zou2024circuitbreaker}, which suppresses harmful responses by projecting harmful activations into a randomized subspace, acting as a form of neural ``circuit breaker''.
+Finally, we include \advTrain~\cite{mazeika2024harmbenchstandardizedevaluationframework}, an adversarially trained variant of the \textit{Mistral-7B-Instruct-v0.2} model, designed to enhance robustness against harmful queries.
+All baseline models are obtained from the Hugging Face repository~\cite{wolf2020huggingfacestransformersstateoftheartnatural}.

 \textbf{Evaluation Metrics}.
-To evaluate the output harmfulness, the conventional method is \textit{substring matching} using predefined refusal prefixes.
-However, the \textit{circuitbreaker} approach ceases output upon detecting harmful content instead of issuing refusal answers.
-Consequently, we employ the Llama3Guard classifier~\cite{dubey2024llama3herdmodels} to assess the Attack Success Rate (ASR), determining whether generated outputs contain harmful content.
+To evaluate the output harmfulness, we employ the Llama3Guard classifier~\cite{dubey2024llama3herdmodels} to assess the \textbf{A}ttack \textbf{S}uccess \textbf{R}ate (ASR), determining whether generated outputs contain harmful content.
 As for evaluating general capabilities, we use accuracy as the metric.